soodoku/outsource/Readme.md

 * A person doesn't code the same story more than once.
 * Thus each worker would see a version of a survey -- each screen will have some text and a form beneath it.
 No. of questions per user and no. of people who should code a story can be set by the user.
 And for now the HTML form can be designed by the user.

-Specifically, the tool will take:
+Specifically, the tool will take the following arguments:

 * Path to directory with input text files
 * Path to basic HTML form